-Canadian provincial securities legislation (generally, subject to certain exceptions) prohibits the Fund from (a) investing in securities issued by certain parties that are related to RBC GAM or its investment funds (related issuer restrictions), (b) purchasing securities from or selling securities to certain parties that are related to RBC GAM or its investment funds (principal dealer restrictions), and (c) trading securities between investment funds and between managed client accounts and investment funds in certain circumstances (cross-trade restrictions).
+Canadian provincial securities legislation (generally, subject to certain exceptions) prohibits the Fund from (a) investing in securities issued by certain parties that are related to RBC GAM or its investment funds (related issuer restrictions), (b) purchasing securities from or selling securities to certain parties that are related to RBC GAM or its (principal investment funds dealer restrictions), and (c) trading securities between investment funds and between client accounts and investment funds that are both managed by RBC GAM or an affiliate, in certain circumstances (crosstrade restrictions).
 RBC GAM has obtained relief for the Fund from applicable securities legislation with respect to related issuer restrictions, principal dealer restrictions and cross-trade restrictions, as described under Additional Information - Regulatory relief.